 We can’t forget one of the bath’s most important services either, which is none other than healing.
 The therapies recommended by the bath’s medical practices can be done straight away.

 Besides underwater jet massage, weight bath or electrotherapy, the Gellért repertoire includes physiotherapy, salt chamber, shock wave therapy, and therapeutic massage.

 Gellért isn’t only known among Hungarian bathers.
 The magical water in the wonderful building attracts many foreigners every year, and this isn’t anything new.

-Richard Nixon and Yuhedi Menuhin both bathed here, but for example Queen Juliana from Netherlands also spent her honeymoon here.
+Richard Nixon and Yuhedi Menuhin both bathed here, but for example, Queen Juliana from the Netherlands also spent her honeymoon here.
 GQ magazine had a photoshoot with Ryan Gosling in the bath, and this is where they shot the Gucci advertisement.

 Opening hours of Gellért Thermal Bath:

 - spa physician consultation

 Prices of the Gellért bath in 2020:

 Thermal water is not recommended under the age of 14.
 Under the age of 2 the bath is free of charge.